samarthg123/samarthg123/README.md

 - 👋 Hi, I’m Samarth!
-- 👀 I’m interested in the intersection of CS + Music
+- 👀 I’m interested in the intersection of CS + Music as well as its applications in healthcare/business-tech
 - 🌱 I’m currently improving my Python Skills and working on Deep Learning/ML Projects using Tensor-flow and Keras
 - 💞️ I’m looking to collaborate on any deep learning or music-related projects for healthcare/business-tech applications
 - 📫 You can reach me via email @samg94404@gmail.com or LinkedIn